jpmiller10/FINRA_topics/README.md

 In consultation with a law firm here in the Denver Metro Area, I sought to provide a tool for use in client-counseling in the context of a pending FINRA arbitration.

 ## What is FINRA?
 FINRA is a quasi-governmental regulatory body authorized by Congress to protect America’s investors by making sure the broker-dealer industry operates fairly and honestly.
-We oversee more than 634,000 brokers across the country—and analyze billions of daily market events.
+They oversee more than 634,000 brokers across the country and analyze daily market events.

 ## The DataSet
 This DataSet contained over 27,232 FINRA Arbitration records from 1964 through 2018.
 It contained the fields of: